 Best SLS-free product:

-Free from SLS, parabens and phthalates, this luxury night cream is the perfect pick for relaxing in the evening.
-It helps brighten and plump up the skin, while also boosting hydration.
-Not to mention, it uses an intoxicating blend of restorative oils to nourish your skin.
+Free from SLS, parabens, phthalates and sulphates this luxury moisturiser is the perfect pick for relaxing in the evening.
+It helps deliver a surge of hydration, while also reducing redness.
+Not to mention, it uses an intoxicating blend of vitamins and antioxidants to nourish your skin.